wiggitywhitney/mcp-commit-story/docs/cursor-db-implementation-notes.md

 ## SQLite Change Detection Research

-*Research conducted for Task 46.9 optimization implementation*
+*Research conducted for database optimization implementation*

 ### Research Question
 How should we optimize cursor database processing for incremental updates?
 What are the best methods for detecting SQLite database changes beyond simple file modification time?